RESOStandards/reso-certification-help/docs/recipients.md

 # Notifications
 You will receive an email from certification@reso.org with a link to review and approve your results.
-The body of the email will contain a review link for the endorsement(s) that were submitted by your provider.
+The body of the email will contain a review link for any endorsements that were submitted by your provider.
 If both **Data Dictionary 1.7** and **Web API Core 2.0.0** were submitted, they may be reviewed from the same link.

 Select the **REVIEW AND APPROVE RESULTS** link located below the endorsement(s) to be taken to the Certification Summary Report.

 _[Body of Bundled Email]_

 # Endorsements
-The RESO Certification process requires providers (MLS vendors) to review their customers’ (MLSs’) testing reports and then use the RESO Certification System to notify them.
-The customers will then review the results and approve them to receive certification for the given endorsement.
+The RESO Certification process requires a provider (MLS vendor) to review customer (MLS) testing reports and then notify the customer through the RESO Certification System.
+The customer will then review the results and approve them to receive certification for any given endorsement.

-At this time, there are two possible endorsements that can be issued to data providers, **Data Dictionary 1.7** and **Web API Core 2.0.0**, which have different reports available.
+At this time, there are two possible endorsements that can be issued to data providers, **Data Dictionary 1.7** and **Web API Core 2.0.0**, each of which have different reports.

 The Web API Core 2.0.0 endorsement must be approved prior to Data Dictionary 1.7.